evanbennett/scala-uri/README.md

 ## Protocol Relative URLs

+TODO: This section needs to be updated.
+They are just `AuthorityRelativeReference`s from the RFC, I am not sure why they need special attention.

 [Protocol Relative URLs](http://paulirish.com/2010/the-protocol-relative-url/) are supported in `scala-uri`.
 A `Uri` object with a protocol of `None`, but a host of `Some(x)` will be considered a protocol relative URL.

 ```scala